 As a model of the highest ethical standards and as an institution of higher-learning, EC-Council University expects its students to conduct themselves with an unquestionable level of honesty and integrity.
 EC-Council University will not tolerate academic cheating or plagiarism in any form.
 Learning to think and work independently is not only a part of the educational process, it is the educational process.
 Cheating or plagiarism in any form is considered a serious violation of university policy, of which each student agreed to when accepted into the program.
 Student academic behaviors that violate the university policy will result in disciplinary action; without exception.
 University policy can be summarized simply: As a student, you are responsible for your own work and you are responsible for your own actions.
 Some examples of cheating and plagiarism include but are not limited to:

-Cheating Use of material, information, or study aids not permitted by the faculty
+Cheating 6 Use of material information. or study aids not permitted by v the faculty , erreacing • ose or material , o. staa , 4145 1166 permitted b , circ racarcy /

 Cyber Bullying